petergridge/Irrigation-V5/readme.md

 ### Maximum watering time/step
 These options change the default settings for the slider to enter time/volume in the custom card.

+### Maximum zone transistion delay
+Sets the max interzone delay displayed on the card

+### Wait time for slow responding devices
+Some devices are slow to update this sets the wait time before the program cancels

+### Wait time for devices that are slow to start
+Similar to above, this a a one off wait time as the program starts to wait for devices to connect to HA.

 ### Zone parallel execution
 This setting allows multiple zones to run concurrently in a program. if set to two, two zones will start and as one finishes another will start.
 If this setting is selected the zone transition is not available.